rscherrer/ggsim/README.md

+# ggsim: Plotting tools for simulations using ggplot2

 This package provides wrappers around `ggplot2` to make plotting of typical simulation databases easier.
 Let us first load a simulation dataset.
 The dataset consists of multiple variables (`EI`, `RI` and `SI`) that were tracked through time across multiple replicate simulations and multiple combinations of parameters (`hsymmetry`, `ecosel`, `dispersal`, `mutation`, `scaleA`, `scaleI`).